ISISComputingGroup/ibex_developers_manual/New-Starters.md

 ## EPICS Introduction

 There is much to learn about EPICS and it can be difficult to know what you're looking for.
+You do not have to read these resources until you get to writing your first IOC.
 Here are some overviews:

 - Old but still good overview - [https://epics.anl.gov/docs/GSWE.php](https://epics.anl.gov/docs/GSWE.php)
 - More recent overview [http://www.aps.anl.gov/epics/docs/training.php](http://www.aps.anl.gov/epics/docs/training.php) in particular [http://www.aps.anl.gov/epics/docs/USPAS2014.php](http://www.aps.anl.gov/epics/docs/USPAS2014.php)